jck411/PYSIDE_RASPI_FRONTEND/frontend/qml/ALARM_SYSTEM_DOCUMENTATION.md

 The alarm system has been significantly improved with the following changes:

-1. **Standardized Controller Implementation**:
-   - Removed duplicate controller implementation
-   - Standardized on the QAbstractListModel approach for better data binding

-2. **Simplified QML Implementation**:
-   - Integrated edit panel and notification dialog directly in AlarmScreen.qml
-   - Removed unused QML files for better maintainability

-3. **Fixed Alarm Deletion Issues**:
+1. **Efficient Timer-Based Alarm Triggering**:
+   - Replaced periodic checking with precise timer scheduling
+   - Each alarm now has its own dedicated timer
+   - Timers are scheduled to trigger at the exact alarm time
+   - Significantly reduced CPU usage and improved battery life
-   - Simplified property binding for alarmId
+   - Increased precision for alarm triggering

-   - Ensured consistent property naming between Python and QML
+2. **Improved Architecture**:
+   - New AlarmManager v2 with direct timer management
+   - New AlarmController v2 that maintains QML compatibility
+   - Better separation of concerns between components
+   - More robust error handling and edge case management

+3. **Enhanced Performance**:
+   - Eliminated polling overhead
+   - Reduced background CPU usage
+   - More efficient memory usage
+   - Better scaling with large numbers of alarms

-4. **Improved Model Binding**:
+4. **Improved User Experience**:
+   - More precise alarm triggering
+   - Consistent behavior across system states
-   - Consistently using AlarmController.alarmModel() for ListView model
+   - Integrated audio playback for alarms
-   - Proper role mapping between Python and QML
+   - Better handling of recurring alarms

-These improvements have resulted in a more reliable, maintainable, and efficient alarm system.
+These improvements have resulted in a more reliable, efficient, and user-friendly alarm system.